 Interested in preservation?
 Have you ever wondered what exactly the Maryland Historical Trust does?
 Do you know what a State Historic Preservation Office is?
-Do you represent a government agency or non-profit organization with an historic property or archeological site that needs help?
+Do you represent a government agency or non-profit organization with an historic property or archaeological site that needs help?
+Or are you a historic homeowner interested in financial assistance for rehabilitation?
 Do you want to learn more about historic and cultural properties in your area?
 Have you ever wanted to make sure your voice was heard when historic places were under threat?

 Introduction to MHT (Overview of Programs)

 Covers the agency's role in preservation in Maryland and the duties of a State Historic Preservation Office, while describing how all the programs fit together.
 Recommended for most Roadshows.

 Historic Preservation Fund Capital Grants

 Describes eligibility requirements for construction-related funding, types of projects typically funded, and basic information about the program.

 Describes eligibility requirements for funding to support architectural and archaeological research and survey, preservation planning, educational programs, and other non-capital projects.
 Includes basic information about the program.